 The program benefits anyone interested in developing a solid foundation in homeland security and emergency management, including new high school graduates, returning military veterans, incumbent workers, public safety professionals seeking new skills, and displaced workers.

 Graduates will be prepared for immediate employment in a wide range of positions — such as safety and compliance, enforcement, investigations, and dispatch and communications — within the public and private sectors.
 The fastest-growing careers within the homeland security industry include emergency management specialists, computer security specialists, security managers, airport screeners, private investigators and first responders.

 The top employers of emergency management specialists in general are local and state governments, hospitals, power generation and supply services, and emergency and other relief services, according to the Bureau of Labor Statistics.

 The certificate program is approved by the State University of New York and registered by New York State Education Department.
-It will be offered beginning this fall on MCC’s Brighton Campus, 1000 E. Henrietta Road, through MCC’s Homeland Security Management Institute (HSMI).Starting in fall 2014, HSMI is expanding its offerings into credit courses to meet the needs of diverse learners.
+It will be offered beginning this fall on MCC’s Brighton Campus, 1000 E. Henrietta Road, through MCC’s Homeland Security Management Institute (HSMI).Started in fall 2014, HSMI has expanded its offerings into credit courses to meet the needs of diverse learners.

 Fall Semester Courses

 HSM103 - Historical and Contemporary Perspectives on Terrorism and Homeland Security

 HSM 202 - Organizational and Facility Security